exasol/virtual-schemas/jdbc-adapter/README.md

 # JDBC Adapter for Virtual Schemas

 ## Overview
 The JDBC adapter for virtual schemas allows you to connect to JDBC data sources like Hive, Oracle, Teradata, EXASOL or any other data source supporting JDBC.
-It serves as the reference adapter for the EXASOL virtual schema framework.
+It uses the well proven ```IMPORT FROM JDBC``` EXASOL statement behind the scenes to obtain the data.
+The JDBC adapter serves as the reference adapter for the EXASOL virtual schema framework.

-The JDBC adapter currently supports the following set of SQL dialects and data sources, which will be continuously extended based on feedback from our users:
+The JDBC adapter currently supports the following SQL dialects and data sources.
+This list will be continuously extended based on the feedback from our users:
 * EXASOL
 * Hive
 * Impala